-Read Mikko Strahlendorff's personal account of how he experienced participating in GEO Week, in Ghana.
+Read Mikko Strahlendorff's personal account of how he experienced participating in the Group on Earth Observations' GEO Week, in Ghana.

 GEO week 2022 participants.
 Photo: Group on Earth Observations